 Be nice.
 Or else.

-Amsterdam UX Designer Joined over 4 years ago Daniel has invited Renato Castelo Branco
+Amsterdam UX Designer Joined almost 5 years ago Daniel has invited Renato Castelo Branco

 I haven't used it yet, but it seems to be a step up to Pixelmator's game — one that's slightly more geared to photographers.
 So, I do think they're competing with Lightroom.